 In addition, ExxonMobil is researching new materials, like metal-organic frameworks, or MOFs, which have massively condensed surface areas to absorb emissions like a sponge.
 And finally, the company is researching how to apply trees’ and other plants’ natural ability to capture carbon in biosequestration practices.

 CO2 can be safely and permanently stored underground

 Thanks to their geological makeup, certain rock formations can safely and permanently trap CO2 underground.
 In fact, underground geological storage of CO2 has been a naturally occurring process for hundreds of millions of years.
-Independent studies, including from Carnegie Mellon University, agree that geologic CO2 storage remains a safe option to address climate change.
+Independent studies agree that geological CO2 storage remains a safe option to address climate change.

 ExxonMobil is responsible for capturing 40% of all the CO2 ever captured

 With more than 30 years of experience in the field, ExxonMobil is a leader in CCS, having captured more CO2 than any other company in the world.
-Currently, ExxonMobil captures about 9 million metric tons of CO2 per year at facilities in the United States, Australia and Qatar, and is exploring multiple new opportunities, including one in Houston’s industrial area.
+ExxonMobil currently has the capacity to capture about 9 million metric tonnes of CO2 per year at facilities in the United States, Australia and Qatar, and is exploring multiple new opportunities, around the world.
 The company’s experience scaling up major projects and expertise in CCS makes it uniquely qualified to lead the charge in turning these plans into a reality.

 While no single solution can fully address climate change, CCS technology will be essential to significantly lowering emissions on a global scale.
-Learn more about our carbon capture and storage research and how we’re driving innovation.
+Learn more about ExxonMobil’s carbon capture and storage research and innovation, in the company’s Advancing Climate Solutions report.